shawnmcmahon/race-average-problem/README.md

 ``cd race-average-problem``

-3. Install the necessary dependencies
+3. Install the necessary dependencies.

 ``npm install``

-4. Run the program
+4. Run the program.

 ``npm start``

-5. A new browser window will open with the project hosted at ``http://localhost:3000/``
+5. A new browser window will open with the project hosted at ``http://localhost:3000/``.

 ### Demo
 ![demo](https://user-images.githubusercontent.com/73731359/167745002-01589f4c-583b-4e2a-9a48-a65438f2ef23.gif)